Curious about how to wash your jackets? Wondering if you’re doing it the right way?

 Washing Wool Coats

 Wool jackets are a winter staple, providing both warmth and style.
 However, they need to be handled with care to avoid shrinkage and damage.
-Here are some tips for washing these types of coats:
+Here are some tips for washing these types of coats.

 After washing, air dry the wool jacket by laying it flat.
 That will help it retain its shape and prevent stretching.

-Cleaning Leather Coats
+Spot Cleaning Leather Coats

 Leather jackets are timeless pieces that require a bit of extra care to keep them looking their best.